Dr-Info/Printer-Mods/Voron/Push_Connector_Mounts/Skirt_Fan/README.md

-# Push Connector Mount on Voron V2.4 and VT Skirt Fan
+# Push Connector Mount for Voron V2.4 and VT Skirt Fan

 This allows you to use Universal Push Connectors or WAGO 221 ideally for skirt fans.
 ### Printing